teracow/googliser/README.md

 Number of seconds before Wget gives up.
 Default is 15.
 Maximum is 600 (10 minutes).

 `-u` or `--upper-size [INTEGER]`
 Only download image files that are reported by the server to be smaller than this many bytes.
-Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward.
+Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward (unless `-k --skip-no-size` is specified).
 Enter 0 for unlimited size.
 Default is 0 (unlimited).

 `-v` or `--version`
 Show script version then exit.